At least 1 dead following multi-car crash on I-95

 DANIA BEACH, FLA.
-(WSVN) - Police are investigating a crash on Interstate 95 that left one dead.
+(WSVN) - A person has died following a multi-vehicle crash along the northbound Interstate 95 lanes in Dania Beach.

-The crash happened near the northbound Griffin Road exit along I-95 at around 2 a.m., Saturday morning.
+The crash happened near the Griffin Road exit at around 2 a.m., Saturday.

 Several emergency crews responded to the scene.